Argentina’s Milei counts Trump and Musk as fans. Here’s what his ‘chainsaw approach’ has delivered

 Under the chainsaw-wielding Libertarian economist, the government has posted rare consecutive monthly budget surpluses and inflation has fallen sharply — “better-than-expected results,” according to the International Monetary Fund.

+During a meeting with Milei at the Mar-a-Lago resort in Florida last month, Trump said Milei had done “a fantastic job” as president.

-Investors have also cheered the changes: Argentina’s flagship Merval stock index, which tracks around two dozen of the country’s most valuable listed companies, has soared almost 140% this year.
+Investors have also cheered the changes in Argentina: Its flagship Merval stock index, which tracks around two dozen of the country’s most valuable listed companies, has soared almost 140% this year.

 But the budget cuts have come at a cost to ordinary Argentines.
 The poverty rate has jumped above 50% from an already high level, the economy, the third largest in Latin America, has slid even deeper into recession and unemployment is on the rise.